matteofiorini92/LittleFlowers-Spa/README.md

 3. In the drop-down, copy the URL that you see in the HTTPs tab
 4. In your local IDE, open the terminal
 5. Change the current working directory to the location where you want the cloned directory to be made
-6. Type git clone and the paste the URL you copied in Step 3
+6. Type git clone and paste the URL you copied in Step 3
 7. Press Enter.
 Your local clone will be created.

 ## Credits